hay/facetool/README.md

-# facetool
+# facetool.py
-> Command line utility to manipulate faces in videos and images, written in Python 3
+> Command line utility to manipulate and detect faces in videos and images, written in Python 3

 This library and command line tool is mostly a wrapper around well-known libraries and algorithms like `ffmpeg`, `dlib`, `opencv` and `face_recognition`.